richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 # Manager Quick Guide - Comment summarization in Microsoft 365 Copilot in Viva Glint

 > [!TIP]
->**Download this page to help your managers analyze feedback comments from Viva Glint surveys.**
+>**Download this page to help your managers analyze feedback comments from Viva Glint surveys.**<br>
 >Click anywhere on the page and select **Print.** When your printer window opens, select **Save as PDF** from the printer dropdown menu.
 Select **Save.** Now you can share the downloaded PDF file within your organization.

-Copilot in Viva Glint can:
+**Copilot in Viva Glint can:**
 - Identify key themes by summarizing comments
 - Summarize comments by demographics
 - Summarize comments by survey items
 - Identify what actions your employees are asking for
 - Summarize non-English comments

 ## Manager process for reviewing feedback results